mdlincoln/mdlincoln.github.io/_posts/2021-06-07-labor-behind-dh-data-complexity.md

 **Because embedded in the decision to add more complexity to data is a decision to invest more labor at many levels.** I am not saying this to dissuade such complexity – as I hope to demonstrate, the labor and results are often deeply rewarding.
 But I think we often elide the many kinds of labor that are affected by these decisions.

 I suspect much of this audience is painfully aware of the labor of data entry, reconciliation, and verification.
 I hope you are also thinking about the ways that this labor can be fairly or unfairly distributed.
-Here I show a picture of the largely-uncredited punch card operators for Roberto Busa's famous Index Thomisticus - a common example of the pejorative feminiziation of data entry in the earliest history of DH recently illuminated by [Melissa Terras and Julianne Nyhan](https://www.jstor.org/stable/10.5749/j.ctt1cn6thb.9).
+Here I show a picture of the largely-uncredited punch card operators for Roberto Busa's *Index Thomisticus* - a common example of the pejorative feminiziation of data entry in the earliest history of DH recently illuminated by [Melissa Terras and Julianne Nyhan](https://www.jstor.org/stable/10.5749/j.ctt1cn6thb.9).

-{% include figure.html src='/assets/images/terras_nyhan.jpg' caption='Livia Canestraro (L) and another punch card operator for the Index Thomisticus.
+{% include figure.html src='/assets/images/terras_nyhan.jpg' caption='Livia Canestraro (L) and another punch card operator for the *Index Thomisticus*.
 Published in [Terras and Nyhan 2016](https://www.jstor.org/stable/10.5749/j.ctt1cn6thb.9)' %}

 But there are additional kinds of labor that come with increased complexity: